bluez/bluez/doc/org.bluez.AdvertisementMonitor.rst

 ````````````````````````````````````````````

 	The time it takes to consider a device as in-range.
 If this many
-	seconds elapses while we continuouslyreceive signals at least as strong
+	seconds elapses while we continuously receive signals at least as strong
 	as **RSSIHighThreshold**, a currently out-of-range device will be
 	considered as in-range (found).
 Valid range is 1 to 300 (seconds),
 	while 0 indicates unset.